 As shown in Fig. 5, the overall architecture of proposed method is divided into two phases: offline training and online testing.
 The offline training phase is conducted in the cloud, mainly to train the LSTM-VAE hybrid model and calculate the warning threshold.
 And then migrate the trained LSTM-VAE and warning threshold to the edge devices.
-The online testing phase is performed at the edge, and its main task is to use the trained LSTM-VAE hybrid model to encode and decode the monitored real-time vibration signals, output the reconstructed vibration signals and the reconstructed vibration signals, compare them with the warning thresholds, and combine them with the "3/5" strategy to achieve an online diagnosis of machinery.
+The online testing phase is performed at the edge, and its main task is to use the trained LSTM-VAE hybrid model to encode and decode the monitored real-time vibration signals, output the reconstructed vibration signals and the reconstructed vibration signals, and combine them with the "3/5" strategy to achieve an online diagnosis of machinery.